Batemans Bay Vision and Growth Project

 Help us build a better Batemans Bay

-Come to our pop-up shop in the Village Centre to talk about your vision for the future of Batemans Bay.
-You can literally help us 'build' an exciting future for our town.
+Thank you to everyone who came to our pop-up shop in the Village Centre to talk about a vision for the future of Batemans Bay.

-If you cannot make it along, but would still like to contribute, you can send your vision ideas to Council by mail or email by 14 April 2017 to:
+If you would still like to contribute, you can send your vision ideas to Council by mail or email by 14 April 2017 to:

 Take a look at these architecture student designs for Batemans Bay to inspire and generate your own ideas for how Batemans Bay can be improved.